OXID-eSales/oxideshop-user-documentation/releases/releases-65/oxid-eshop-652.rst

 With PAYONE 1.8.0, new payment methods are available.

-In addition, we have improved minor bugs.
+In addition, we have fixed minor bugs.

 Improvements and adaptations